 reduce the cost of shooting.

-By far the vast majority of the work in running the club is done by our Chairman
+The vast majority of the work in running the club is done by our Secretary, Keith

 On shoot days, it is everybody's responsibility to assist in the setting up of the

 ground, scoring and trapping, and clearing away at the end.
 By doing all the work